eXish/ktanemod-semaphore/README.md

 Next, join the KTANEMod Beta community group on Steam by going to http://steamcommunity.com/groups/ktanemodbeta

-Finally, goto http://steamcommunity.com/sharedfiles/filedetails/?id=723983165 to subscribe to the Piano Keys mod.
+Finally, goto http://steamcommunity.com/sharedfiles/filedetails/?id=723983165 to subscribe to the Semaphore mod.
 This will download the module automatically for you, and will continue to download updates for the module when updates are released.

 ## Non-Steam Installation